Originating & Underwriting

 Learn more about them here.

-Are you working with a program that preserves affordable homeownership, but doesn't fall under one of the shared equity categories listed here?
-Contact your relationship manager to help us better understand the program.
+If you're working with a program that preserves affordable homeownership, but you're not sure whether it falls under any of these categories, contact your relationship manager to help us better understand the program.